 Agency workers - does your business use them?
 Has the agency supplying them been properly vetted?

-London Underground forced to “pay twice” for shortfall to agency workers
+What are the repercussions of London Underground being forced to “pay twice” for shortfall in agency workers?

 The recent Court of Appeal ruling in London Underground v Amissah is a warning for organisations using agency workers, as London Underground was ordered to “pay twice” for a shortfall in amounts owing to agency workers.